 Conduct of a Data Privacy Act Compliance Workshop to various regional units of the Philippine Health Insurance Corporation, a universal bank, a global digital solutions provider across mobile, web, cloud, and legacy platforms, a medium-sized law firm, a private university and its adjunct level 3 medical center, and numerous non-profit organisations

-Expert advice at consultations by the Office of the United Nations High Commissioner for Human Rights, Facebook, Electronic Privacy Information Center, Department of Information and Communications Technology, Department of Health, and other government agencies
+Expert advice at consultations by the Office of the United Nations High Commissioner for Human Rights, World Bank, Facebook, Electronic Privacy Information Center, Department of Information and Communications Technology, Department of Health, and other government agencies

 Speaking engagements in various domestic forums such as those organized by the National Privacy Commission, Department of Information and Communications Technology, Bureau of Internal Revenue, EU-Philippines Business Network, UP Law Internet and Society Program, Association of Municipal Health Officers of the Philippines, and the Philippine Alliance of Human Rights Advocates